ahmedbahaj/COCOMAPS-MD/frontend/README.md

 5. `filteredInteractions` getter applies conservation threshold + interaction type filters
 6. Charts and panels reactively update via Pinia store

+## Job Privacy

+Job IDs are stored in each user's browser via `localStorage` (key: `cocomapsmd:submittedJobIds`).
+The Jobs page only shows jobs whose IDs are present in that list, so each user sees only their own submissions.
+Analysis URLs remain publicly shareable — anyone with a direct `/analysis/:jobId` link can view the results.

 ## Configuration

 | Variable | Default | Description |